JorgeDuranAlcala/JorgeDuranAlcala/README.md

 ### Hi there 👋

+I am a Front End developer with some experience building websites and web applications.
+I specialize in JavaScript and have professional experience working with React.
+I also can be a full-stack using Nodejs and MongoDB basically MERN.

+- 🌱 I’m currently learning Redux, Next.js, Postgresql

+- 📫 How to reach me:https://portfolio-3g11gvtol-jorgeduranalcala.vercel.app

 <!--
 **JorgeDuranAlcala/JorgeDuranAlcala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.